Dante-Cadiz/pinalytics/README.md

 # Pinalytics

-Pinalytics is an interactive bowling scorecard that records and increments scores frame by frame in accordance with the official rule set of 10 pin bowling.
+Pinalytics is an interactive bowling scorecard that records and increments scores provided by user inputs frame by frame in accordance with the official rule set of 10 pin bowling.
+It is intended for use by bowlers while they are playing their games.

 ## Features

+- Visual design
+    - The site has a relatively minimal design, ensuring ease of use and avoiding superfluous content detracting from functionality.

 - User input field
     - The user inputs their score each frame, consisting of 2 attempts.
 To signify a strike (successfully knocking over all 10 pins on the first attempt), the user types an "X" in the first input field.
 For a spare (successfully knocking over all 10 pins within 2 attempts), the user types a "/" in the second input field, along with the score of their first attempt.